 the milestones, the breakthrough ideas, and the key inventions that effectively made the drammatical development possible and changed the machine learning world forever?

-If you want to learn more - take the opportunity \implies Attend the great Milan Straka's course on Deep Learning!
+If you want to learn more - take the opportunity

+⇒ Attend the great course on Deep Learning taught by dr. Milan Straka!

 Key inventions in last decade